-Single Coverage Coverage for the member only.
+Single Coverage Coverage for the subscriber only.

-Skilled Nursing Care A level of care for patients who require skilled nursing and/or rehabilitation care, i.e., services that must be performed by or under the supervision of professional or technical personnel, on a daily basis.
+Skilled Nursing CareA level of care for patients who require skilled nursing and/or rehabilitation care, i.e., services that must be performed by or under the supervision of professional or technical personnel, on a daily basis.